inofix/ardu-acqua-test/README.md

-An Arduino Mega 2650 controls a pump and some warn leds and sends the collected sensor data over the serial line in form of a JSON array which follows the schema definition.
-An example output can be found in the 'examples' folder, the schema is stored in the 'schema' folder respectively.
+An Arduino Mega 2650 controls a pump and some warn leds and sends the collected sensor data over the serial line in form of a JSON array (following a schema definition).
+An example output can be found in the 'examples' folder, the JSON Schema is stored in the 'schema' folder respectively.

+## And Now?

 The data can then be consumed / post-processed with: https://github.com/zwischenloesung/ardu-report